mstoeckl/latencytool/README.md

 this is the round-trip latency.
 Tuning constants in `backend_opencv.cpp` may be helpful.

+It is recommended to test with as small a window as feasible, both to reduce computational overhead, and because staring at large blinking lights of 10-12 Hz for the several minutes needed to get a stable measurement will give you a headache.

 # Status

 Currently, only an OpenCV backend has been written.
 Frontends are available for